OpenBB-finance/OpenBB/CONTRIBUTING.md

 Git hook scripts are useful for identifying simple issues before submission to code review.
 We run our hooks on every commit to automatically point out issues in code such as missing semicolons, trailing whitespace, and debug statements.
 By pointing these issues out before code review, this allows a code reviewer to focus on the architecture of a change while not wasting time with trivial style nitpicks.

 Install the pre-commit hooks by running: `pre-commit install`.

+#### Coding

+Although the Coding Guidelines section has been already explained.
+It is worth mentioning that if you want to be faster at developing a new feature, you may implement it first on a `jupyter notebook` and then carry it accross to the terminal.
+This is mostly useful when the feature relies on scraping data from a website, or implementing a Neural Network model.

 #### Git Process